 - And more…

-If you have determined that you are not a U.S. citizen by birth or have derived such status through your parents (through birthright), then you will likely need to have had your legal permanent status for a period of five years (assuming other Immigration and National Act requirements have otherwise been fulfilled) prior to applying for citizenship.
+If you are not a US citizen citizen by birth or have not derived such status through your parents (through birthright), then you will likely need to have your legal permanent status for 5 years (assuming other Immigration and National Act requirements have been fulfilled) before you can apply for citizenship.
+You apply for citizenship with a N-400 application.

 - Five years as a LPR (Legal Permanent Resident)